Azure/AvereSDK/docs/using_vfxt_py.md

 vfxt.py can skip the creation of a bucket and the associated cloud core filer configuration.
 Use this option if you want to create a vFXT cluster and configure its storage afterward by using the Avere Control Panel or the XML-RPC command-line cluster configuration API.

-> Note: If you use the `--nfs-mount` option, vfxt.py does not attempt to create a cloud core filer.
+**NOTE:** If you use the `--nfs-mount` option, vfxt.py does not attempt to create a cloud core filer.

 ```bash